Relational Differential Dynamic Logic: Abstract

 \section{Abstract}

-In the field of quality assurance of \emph{hybrid systems} (that combine continuous physical dynamics and discrete digital control), Platzer's \emph{differential dynamic logic} (dL) is widely recognized as a deductive verification method with solid mathematical foundations and sophisticated tool support.
-Motivated by benchmarks provided by our industry partner, we study a \emph{relational extension} of dL, aiming to formally prove statements such as ``an earlier deployment of the emergency brake decreases the collision speed.''
-A main technical challenge here is to relate two states of two dynamics \emph{at different time points}.
-Our main contribution is a theory of suitable \emph{simulations} (a relational extension of \emph{differential invariants} that are central proof methods in dL), and a derived technique of \emph{time stretching}.
-The latter features particularly high applicability, since the user does not have to synthesize a simulation out of the air.
-We derive new inference rules for dL from these notions, and demonstrate their use over a couple of automotive case studies.
+In the field of quality assurance of hybrid systems, Platzer's \emph{differential dynamic logic} (dL) is widely recognized as a deductive verification method with solid mathematical foundations and sophisticated tool support.
+Motivated by case studies provided by our industry partner, we study a \emph{relational extension} of dL, aiming to formally prove statements such as ``an earlier engagement of the emergency brake yields a smaller collision speed.''
+A main technical challenge is to combine two dynamics, so that the powerful inference rules of dL (such as the differential invariant rules) can be applied to such relational reasoning, yet in such a way that we relate two different time points.
+Our contributions are a semantical theory of \emph{time stretching}, and the resulting \emph{synchronization} rule that expresses time stretching by the syntactic operation of Lie derivative.
+We implemented this rule as an extension of~\keymaerax, by which we successfully verified relational properties of a few models taken from the automotive domain. \keywords{hybrid system \and cyber-physical system \and formal verification \and theorem proving \and dynamic logic.}